Sports Sunday

-Sports Sunday is an Australian sports television program currently broadcast on the Nine Network at 10.00am Sunday mornings.
-The show is hosted by journalist Roz Kelly, with a roster of rotating panelists including former Australian cricket captain Mark Taylor, Australian netball player Liz Ellis and journalist Sean Maloney.
+Sports Sunday was an Australian sports television program that was broadcast on the Nine Network at 10.00am Sunday mornings.
+The show was hosted by journalist Roz Kelly, with a roster of rotating panelists including former Australian cricket captain Mark Taylor, radio host Gus Worland and journalist Sean Maloney.

-The weekly show features discussions and debates on the previous week's sporting news and events, along with guest interviews and other sporting highlights from both Australia and internationally.
+The weekly show featured discussions and debates on the previous week's sporting news and events, along with guest interviews and other sporting highlights from both Australia and internationally.

+On 3 March 2024, the show was rebranded as a revival of Wide World of Sports.

 History

 The show aired its debut episode on 5 March 2017, and was a replacement for the long running Wide World of Sports program after host Ken Sutcliffe's retirement in 2016.
 The debut season was hosted by television presenter Emma Freedman.

 It was announced on 8 February 2018 that host Emma Freedman had left the Nine Network to take up a position at the NRL-based channel Fox League.
 James Bracey replaced Freedman as host from 2018.

 Journalist Roz Kelly took over the hosting role from Bracey in May 2022, following his appointment to sports presenter of Sydney's nightly Nine News bulletin.

-Nick McArdle is the primary fill in host whenever Roz Kelly is unavailable.
+Nick McArdle, James Bracey and Emma Lawrence were the primary fill in hosts whenever Roz Kelly is unavailable.